Ibogaine Addiction Therapy

-An ibogaine treatment for addiction is an experience like no other.
-By inducing a dreamlike but conscious state, this form of therapy can reach deeply into the subconscious to penetrate the innermost dimension of oneself, providing the opportunity for deep cognitive evaluation.
+Our ibogaine therapy for addiction is an experience like no other.
+By inducing a dreamlike but conscious state this form of therapy can reach deeply into the subconscious and penetrate the innermost dimension of oneself, providing the opportunity for deep cognitive evaluation.

-After experiencing their therapeutic journey, guests are encouraged to reflect upon the experience and to externally process and further contemplate their journey.
-It is during this time that past behavioral patterns, environments and social factors that supported the prior behaviors are identified and goals are set to modify future patterns in support of healthier and happier life choices.
+After experiencing this therapeutic journey our clients are encouraged to reflect upon the experience and externally process to further contemplate their journey.
+It is during this time that past behavioral patterns, environments and social factors that supported prior destructive behaviors are identified and goals are set to modify future patterns in support of healthier and happier life choices.

-The ibogaine treatment experience is characterized by three distinct phases; the onset of which progresses gradually beginning 30 minutes following administration.
+The ibogaine therapy experience is characterized by three distinct phases; the onset of which progresses gradually beginning 45-60 minutes following administration.

 The acute phase begins 1 to 3 hours after administration and will typically last 4 to 8 hours.
 Many report a variable of panoramic visual experiences of past memories.
 It’s often described as a “waking dream state” with varying experiences that may include contact with transcendent beings, passage along a lengthy path or floating.
 People often report being placed in or entering visual landscapes rather than experiencing intrusive visual or auditory hallucinations.
 Not all subjects experience these visual phenomena, which may be related to bioavailability and interindividual variation.
 The neuro-reset, neuro-rebalancing, and detoxification of the addiction receptors begins immediately.